Date: 2025-07-22

 The hostel was fine but I got lucky with the surrounding area.
 I usually take generic walking tours but this time, I took a ghost stories walking tour that started at dusk.
 The meeting point was at the Cutty Sark, an old haunted ship a few minutes walk from the hostel.
 The guide was amazing and made me a little afraid even though I don't believe in the supernatural.
 I would definitely recommend this to anyone traveling to London.

-The location was also amazing for reading the economist biography.
+The location was also amazing for reading the economics biography.
 It was only when I was listening to the audio book that I realized that much of it had taken place in front of me at the Isle of Dogs.
 This is where London's financial center is including the Citibank building the author worked in!
 I wandered over walking through the area multiple times while I stayed in Greenwich.

 Now that I was in an english speaking country again, I started looking for some journalism books.
 I had bought the Understanding Media book in Paris but I also wanted a book that was purely theory.
 This proved difficult to find at random bookstores.
 So based on a recommendation from bookstore staff, I planned on going to a huge bookstore near the University of London.